waypointnda/waypoint/nda.md

 - any executive employed by the other party or its _Affiliate_; or

-- any other employee or contractor of the other party of its _Affiliate_ who they became aware of, or about whose performance they learn, in connection with a _Potential Transaction_.
+- any other employee or contractor of the other party of its _Affiliate_ who they became aware of, or about whose performance they learn, in connection with the _Potential Transaction_.

 ### Former Personnel